daos-stack/daos/doc/admin/administration.md

 trigger the faulty device reaction (all targets on the SSD will be rebuilt and the SSD will remain evicted until device replacement occurs).

+**Full NVMe hot plug capability will be available and supported in DAOS 2.0 release.
+Use is currently intended for testing only and is not supported for production.**

 - Replace an Evicted SSD with a New Device: `dmg storage replace nvme`

 To replace an NVMe SSD with an evicted device and reintegrate it into use with